JasonBenn/learn-claire-de-lune/README.md

 ![cdl-inspiration](https://user-images.githubusercontent.com/2539761/27769241-1d9f86a8-5f26-11e7-9e3f-a016dcc1dd0c.png)

 # Learn Claire de Lune

-tl;dr: Rock Band for piano, but with different features, and for Claire de Lune.

 Plug your electronic piano into your computer with a USB-to-MIDI cable and get live feedback as you learn to play the undisputed best piano song ever written.
-No music theory required and several options for adjusting the difficulty are included (I built them in when I realized how badly I needed them).
+No music theory required and several options for adjusting the difficulty are included (I built them in when I realized how badly I needed them). tl;dr: Rock Band for piano.

 OK, sure, there are many other apps for learning to play piano - but none are a) art and b) free.
 This app is a passion project, a homage, 🎶 this is just a tribute 🎶.